 How Do You Trust God’s Timing?

-The entirety of Psalm 27 is David’s confident prayer when he was in trouble.
+The entirety of Psalm 27 is David’s confident prayer when he was facing hard times.
 It speaks of his faith in waiting for his light, his salvation, and his stronghold- his God.

 “Blessed be the Lord, who daily loads us with benefits, the God of our salvation.”
 Psalm 68:19 (NKJV.)

-Every day he loads us with his benefits: mercies, kindness, protection, and provisions.
-He shows his love and cares for us day after day, without limits!
+Every day, he loads us with good things: mercies, kindness, protection, and provisions.
+He shows his love and care for us day after day, without limits!
 Not just when we need it, but daily.
 He has promised this to us!

 Trust him when he says he will give you these things.
-Actively watch for his benefits to manifest themselves in your life.
+Actively watch for his benefits to show themselves in your life.

 Keep a prayer journal to remind yourself of answered prayers from the past.
 We have short memories.
-We sometimes forget how he guided us through the hard times.
+We sometimes forget how he guided us through a previous difficult season.

 “Trust in the Lord with all your heart and lean not on your own understanding.”
-Proverbs 3:5(NIV.)
+Proverbs 3:5.

-Remember that dot of understanding in the larger circle of God’s knowledge?
-Trust in his knowledge, plans, and sovereignty in your life.
+Remember that dot of our understanding in the larger circle of God’s knowledge?
+Trust in His knowledge, plans, and sovereignty in your life.

 God is Always on Time

-There will be situations when God’s timing leaves us frustrated and full of questions.
+There will be seasons of waiting when God’s timing leaves us frustrated and full of questions.
 But remember:

 “He has made everything beautiful in its time.”
 Ecclesiastes 3:11.